 ART Comprehensive Operational Analysis

-The City of Asheville is launching the Asheville Rides Transit (ART) Comprehensive Operational Analysis (COA) to improve public transit services and align resources with community needs.
-This project will analyze ridership data, demographic trends, and roadway conditions to develop short- and long-term strategies for enhancing the ART transit system.
-The project will identify techniques and a framework to match resources with transit service demand, optimizing service efficiency and better serving Asheville’s growing and changing population.
+The City of Asheville is conducting the Asheville Rides Transit (ART) Comprehensive Operational Analysis (COA) to improve public transit services and align resources with community needs.
+This project analyzes ridership data, demographic trends, and roadway conditions, developing short- and long-term strategies for enhancing the ART transit system.
+The project identifies techniques and a framework to match resources with transit service demand, optimizing service efficiency and better serving Asheville’s growing and changing population.

 Happening Now